Hugh MacDonald (vicar apostolic of the Highland District): Later life

 While in France he obtained a pension under the name of Marolle.
 He returned to Scotland in 1749.
 In 1755 he was apprehended in Edinburgh for being a Catholic priest and for his share in the '45.
 The priest hunter responsible for his arrest was rewarded by the Royal Treasury.

 He was tried at Edinburgh on 1 March 1756, "and in punishment for his refusal to purge himself of Popery, was sentenced to be banished from the kingdom, never to return under pain of death."
-The sentence, however, was never enforced, and, though the Bishop was obliged to live outside his district, he contrived to visit his district occasionally to perform episcopal duties, such as the setting up of Buorblach Seminary.
+The sentence, however, was never enforced, and, though the bishop was obliged to live outside his district, he contrived to visit his district occasionally to perform episcopal duties, such as the setting up of Buorblach Seminary.

 He died in Glengarry, Lochaber, on 12 March 1773, aged 74.

 In popular culture

-After moving from Inverie (Inbhir Aoidh) in Knoydart (Cnòideart), to Morar (Mòrar), Alasdair mac Mhaighstir Alasdair, a former Jacobite Army Captain, near relative of the Bishop, and one of the two most important figures in Scottish Gaelic literature, composed a poem in praise of both the place and of Bishop MacDonald, the priests, and students at the illegal Buorblach seminary.
-Based on surviving archival documents and circumstantial evidence, his biographer John Watts believes that Bishop MacDonald played a central role in the Bard's previous conversion from Presbyterianism to Roman Catholicism.
+After moving from Inverie (Inbhir Aoidh) in Knoydart (Cnòideart), to Morar (Mòrar), Alasdair mac Mhaighstir Alasdair, a former Jacobite Army captain, near relative of the bishop composed a poem in praise of both the place and of Bishop MacDonald, the priests, and students at the illegal Buorblach seminary.
+Based on surviving archival documents and circumstantial evidence, his biographer John Watts believes that MacDonald played a central role in the bard's previous conversion from Presbyterianism to Roman Catholicism.